irsol/udacity-data-foundations-nd/lesson4/data_visualizations_in_Tableau.md

 The "Detail" card allows you to bring in a field without any visual encoding.
 This enables you to increase granularity without adding any graphical effect.

 The "Label" card adds in labels for all of our markers.

+#### Filters
+One of the greatest features of Tableau is the ability to make interactive filters.
+Filtering basics

+There are a few different ways to create filters.
+First, you can make a filter directly from the view.
+You can filter directly from this view by selecting the data, right clicking to open the context menu, and creating a filter.

+#### Interactive filters

+This is a static filter which you set in the menu and if you want to change it, you have to go back into the menu.
+It let's you make the filter interactive and control it from the view.

+#### Recap Marks and Filters

+The color made it easy to tell the difference between segments.
+Size is frequently a last option for visual encodings.
+Position and length are the best encodings.
+Color and shape are next, but using areas and size can be hard for an audience member to understand.

+#### Show me

+**Show me** feature is a quick way to start with a basic graph which can be added to afterwards.

+#### Dual axis

+**Dual axis** used to compare two variables on one plot.
+Drag the measures to the row shelf, you get two plots instead of one.
+Don't forget to convert data to continuous data.
+You can convert this to both lines on one plot by opening the menu one of the measure pills and selecting "Dual Axis".

+You can do a little shortcut by dragging the second measure to the right side of the view.

+####